stormchaserroleplaying/stormchaserRPG/Talents/Fighter/Champion/index.md

 #### **Cost:** 5 Character Points
 Your weapon attacks score a critical hit on a roll of 19 or 20.

-### Brutish Durability
+### Resolute Durability

 <div style="margin-top:-10px;"></div>

 #### **Cost:** 10 Character Points<br>**Prerequisite:** Brute Force and 4 other Fighter Talents
-Whenever you make a defence check or death saving throw, you benefit from +1d.
+Whenever you make a defence check or death saving throw, you gain +1d to the roll.

 ### Remarkable Athlete

 <div style="margin-top:-10px;"></div>

 #### **Cost:** 5 Character Points<br>**Prerequisite:** Improved Critical and 4 other Fighter Talents
-You may reroll any Strength, Dexterity, or Constitution check that you make that does not benefit from proficiency, but you must take the result.
+You may reroll any Strength, Dexterity, or Constitution check that you make that does not benefit from proficiency, but you must take the new result.

 In addition, when you make a running long jump, the distance you can cover increases by a number of feet equal to your Strength modifier.